SRC approves creation of three small, innovative high schools

 The third, called Building 21, is being developed by Laura Shubilla, former head of the Philadelphia Youth Network, who is working on this with colleague Chip Linehan as part of a doctoral program at the Harvard School of Education.
 Building 21 is being developed with a $100,000 planning grant from Next Generation Learning Challenges and a $50,000 grant from the Philadelphia School Partnership.

-The U School and Project 21 will be co-located in the vacated Ferguson Elementary building at Seventh and Norris Streets, near Temple University.
+The U School and Building 21 will be co-located in the vacated Ferguson Elementary building at Seventh and Norris Streets, near Temple University.
 Project LINC will share the Roberto Clemente Middle School building near North Front Street and Erie Avenue.

 Officials said they would cost between $2.5 million and $3 million, but it is unclear whether that is over and above the amount needed to educate the students in existing schools.